 We believe in the power of local and global collaboration, which is essential to make the coffee sector thrive and achieve long term sustainability.
 Together with the Global Coffee Platform (GCP) we have a mission to transform local action into global change.
-As part of its Sector Partnership Program, Rainforest Alliance funds and helps the setup of various National Coffee Platforms (NCPs).
+As part of its Sector Partnerships Program, Rainforest Alliance funds and helps the setup of various National Coffee Platforms (NCPs).
 Christiane Hornikel, Lead Sustainable Productivity & Farmer Group Strengthening explains how these national platforms play an important role in our mission.

 “National Coffee Platforms bring together public and private stakeholders in the coffee sector to collectively work on local priorities and share experiences on how to tackle the challenges in coffee sector”, says Christiane.
 “There are already visible benefits filtering down to many coffee producing countries.”
 A few examples.

 In Indonesia, the fourth biggest coffee exporting country, the Sustainable Coffee Platform supported the Ministry of Agriculture launched the National Sustainability Curriculum for Arabica and Robusta coffee.
 Christiane: “This learning program led to training opportunities about good agricultural and manufacturing practices for thousands of Indonesian coffee farmers.
 An important step in a country where outdated farming practices keep the level of productivity low, compared to other countries.”

 Farm-level projects in Uganda

 The Uganda Coffee Platform, one of the forerunners of the NCPs, has mostly been focusing on supporting and driving farm-level sustainability initiatives.
 “Think of developing and transferring technical expertise to farmers”, explains Christiane, “and advising on local policy regarding coffee production and sustainability.
 The platform holds trainings and produces extension materials which are easy to access and use for farmers.”